2021_BRITA_woman_drinking_water2560x1160

 Alter Intake for Your Environment

 As we mentioned, whether you’re sufficiently hydrated depends on your surroundings.
-If you’re in a particularly hot area you’re likely to need more than 8 glasses.
+If you’re in a particularly hot area, you’ll likely to need more than 8 glasses.
 This also applies if you’re exercising.

 Avoid Extreme Heat